dhess/nixpkgs-lib-quixoftic/README.md

 derivations, nor does it define any new packages.
 It simply adds some useful functions to an overlay's `self.lib`.
 It is meant to be included by other overlays.

+See the Nix files in `overlays` directory for documentation.